PaulWassermann/Python-Touch-Keyboard/README.md

 # Python-Touch-Keyboard

-This keyboard was developped with tkinter and the assets were created with paint3D, and can be integrated in application running on touch sensitive devices.
+This keyboard was developped with tkinter and the assets were created with paint3D, and can be integrated in Tkinter application running on touch sensitive devices.

 ### Installation